ot-kun/OTMiner/README.md

 - <img width="431" height="221" alt="ESP32_C3_Benchmark_SHA256_HP_0 18W" src="https://github.com/user-attachments/assets/cd663d64-37b1-4df8-85a8-46cb10ef4ec2" />
 High Power Mode +6 performance with 12.5% power consumption

+## Release V1.0
+- ESP32 C3 @ 400-410khs, further enhance the SHA loop, no stacking for verify, directly verify and send back to pool.
+-
+- No other ESP32 device versions right now, low in funding

 ## Introduction
 - no fancy UI, just a hash unit.
 Keep it simple and easy scale up.
 Or just a OLED Display is more than enough.
 I would like to know if some mining units keep sending nice share or no share at all.
 I need all the data, so a scaling up is needed.
 - Multiple ESP32 C6 as slave mining, using ESP32 S3 to control.